bring/developer-site/content/api/pickup/_index.md

   - pickupapi.html

 introduction: |
-  The Pickup API is used to book ad hoc pickups.
+  <p>The Pickup API is used to book ad hoc pickup (to the terminal) that customers may need/want e.g. if they don't have a fixed pickup agreement with Bring for the relevant shipments.
+Two types of pickup are supported - cargo shipments in Norway and for parcels and business pallet in NO/SE/DK.</p>

 information:
   - title: Authentication